All at Once (Whitney Houston song)

-Background
+Background and recording

 American record producer Michael Masser was the producer and co-composer of All at Once.

 In April 1983, 19-year-old Whitney Houston signed with Arista Records.
 For several months, Houston and Arista CEO Clive Davis hosted showcases in New York and Los Angeles seeking producers to work on Houston's debut album.

 The showcases, while well received, failed to get the attention of producers who either couldn't commit due to previous engagements or wasn't sure on how to produce Houston.

 In June 1983, Houston made her national television debut on The Merv Griffin Show and finally got attention from producers such as Kashif and Jermaine Jackson, who agreed to work with Houston.

 Around the same time, Davis contacted Michael Masser from Los Angeles to come to a New York show Houston was co-headlining with her mother Cissy, telling Masser that Houston was constantly covering his hit 1977 composition, "The Greatest Love of All".

 Masser agreed and upon walking in, caught Houston singing the opening line of the song.
 By the end of the performance, Masser was moved and agreed to work with Houston on her album under the condition he was allowed to make her the featured duet artist for Teddy Pendergrass with the ballad, "Hold Me", which Davis allowed.

-Recording

 Singer Jeffrey Osborne was the lyricist of All at Once.

 Following the recording of "Hold Me", Masser sent Houston three solo songs, including "All at Once", to record in 1984.

 "All at Once" initially was set to be recorded by fellow singer Jeffrey Osborne, who co-wrote the song with Masser for his next album, Emotional, but Osborne felt the album had too many ballads and decided not to put it on the album.

 Later on, Masser called Osborne and told him he was sending the ballad to the then-relatively unknown Houston for her album and asked if he could send it to her, to which Osborne agreed.

 Houston recorded the ballad in Los Angeles.
 Though Clive Davis felt there were too many ballads recorded for the album, he allowed the song to be on the final track listing of Houston's debut.
 Of the ten songs on the album, six of them, including "All at Once", were ballads.